 Kids of all ages can be notoriously stubborn when they feel like they lack control over personal decision-making.
 So, offer them the choice they crave when it comes to meals and snacks – even if both options lean toward the healthier side of things.
 Also, be sure to praise your kids when they make healthy eating decisions.

 When kids help with the food selection at the grocery store and food prep and cooking at home, they’re more likely to try new foods and ingredients.
 By learning where food comes from and the work that goes into preparing meals and snacks, kids can develop a greater appreciation for variety.

 Finally, regular sunshine, exercise and movement will not only keep their bodies at a healthy weight, it will improve their mood, their sleep and their focus.
 Make it a family affair.
 Go for walks or bike rides, do a yoga YouTube video or download a Zumba App on your phone, dance to music, do yard work.
 Just find an excuse to move and make it FUN!

 If you have concerns about child obesity or how to help your children develop better eating habits, we’re here to help.
-We also have a Certified Culinary Medicine Specialist on staff that would love to take a detailed diet history and give you personal feedback and education on how to make your child’s diet optimal.
+We have a provider that is board-certified in obesity medicine and specially trained to help parents get their child’s diets on track.

 Just call the Rainbow Pediatrics office today at 910-486-5437 to schedule an appointment with one of our providers.